rosen-bridge/operation/docs/watcher/deploy-docker.md

 mnemonic: "pretty dad program ...."
 ```

+> Note: Utilizing this mnemonic in a standard multi-address wallet will lead to watcher misbehavior.

 2. Select your primary data source for the Ergo network; block and box information are retrieved from this source.
 You can use either `explorer` or `node` as the primary source:

 ```yaml
 type: node
 ```

-3. Specify the node and explorer urls (Currently you are required to use an Ergo node for transaction submissions, even when you're using the explorer as your primary source)
+3. Specify the node and explorer urls (Currently you are required to use an Ergo node for transaction submissions, even when you're using the explorer as your primary source.
+In contrast, when you rely on a node as your primary information source, you do not need to use the explorer.)

 ```yaml
 node: